-A light and soft shortbread cookie with a small pocket filled with sweet and zingy lemon curd.
+A soft and buttery bitesized shortbread cookie filled with a small pocket of sweet and tangy lemon curd.
 These one bite biscuits are little flavour bombs and are so easy to make.

 Ingredients